English Bridge

+History

 The original Norman bridge consisted of five arches and a timber causeway.
+It linked the town of Shrewsbury with Coleham Island, which now no longer exists, before another bridge linked the island with the other bank.
 A large tower stood on the East bank, housing a gate and a drawbridge.
 The bridge also supported several shops and houses.
 Building work on Gwynn's replacement bridge started on 29 June 1769, and comprised seven semicircular arches, 400 ft long.
 This bridge cost £16,000.
 The 55 ft span central arch was built high, to provide headroom to watercraft, but this resulted in steep approaches.

 As a result, a new design was put forward in 1921 by Arthur W. Ward, the Borough Surveyor.
 This lowered all the arches, converting the central one into a segmental arch, reducing the height of the roadway by 5 ft.
 The new bridge was to be 50 ft wide, more than twice as wide as Gwynn's structure (of 23 and a half feet width).
 It cost £86,000 and was formally opened on 26 October 1927 by Queen Mary, although it had been completed the previous year.
 Ward's bridge reused the old masonry, each stone carefully numbered, as well as a quantity of new stonework.
 Concrete was used to 'saddle' the arches and in the foundations.

 The bridge is one of two bridges carrying the main east-west route over the Severn as it loops around Shrewsbury; the Welsh Bridge is its counterpart on the other side of the town.
 Despite the names, both bridges are in England, but the Welsh Bridge is on the side closer to Wales.

 Thomas Telford's Holyhead Road, dating from 1815 and connecting London to the main sea-crossing to Ireland, used the English Bridge to cross the Severn here.
 The road's modern successor, the A5, now bypasses Shrewsbury and the bridge's main role today is to connect the centre of Shrewsbury with the Belle Vue and Abbey Foregate areas of the town.